StanfordPL/x64asm/README.txt

 using an iterative algorithm which initially assumes 8-bit displacements and then adjusts as necessary.
 We emit all jumps to labels using the 32-bit form.

-For certain operand combinations, it is possible to emit VEX instructions using a short 2-byte prefix.
-Any 2-byte prefix can also be emitted using an equivalent version of the standard 3-byte prefix form.
-We always use the 3-byte form.

 -------------------------------------------------------------------------------

 Notes on Codegen: